Pluvie/ser/README.md

 Below some benchmarks on JSON parsing.
 The code is based on [kostya]( https://github.com/kostya/benchmarks?tab=readme-ov-file#json) benchmarks.
-We utilized the exact same JSON as source, but modified the code a little bit adding some verifications.
+We utilized the exact same JSON as source, but modified the code a little bit to add some extra verifications.

 Results by execution speed: